varletjs/rattail/docs/axle/getting-started.md

 Axle is a progressive request tool based on [axios](https://axios-http.com/).
 It does not destroy the original abilities of axios, and helps you process requests more easily.

-Axle is integrated in rattail, no separate installation is needed.

 ### Import

 ```ts